chetanbg1/cbgwork1/README.md

   	if we implement an interface and provide body to its methids from class, we can hold object of that class using the reference variable of interface.

+## Design Patterns in java

+Creational
+--
+-  creation of objects

+1.1 Factory Method
+Factory Method is a creational design pattern, that provide an interface for creating objects in superclass, but subclasses are responsible to create the instance of the class.

+1.2 Abstract Factory Method
+Abstract Factory Method is a creational design pattern, it provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+1.3 Builder Method
+Builder Method is a creational design pattern, it provides an interface for constructing an object and then have concrete builder classes that implement this interface to create specific objects in a stepwise manner.

+1.4 Prototype Method
+Prototype Method is a creational design pattern, it provide to create new objects with the same structure and initial state as an existing object without explicitly specifying their class or construction details.

+1.5 Singleton Method
+Singleton Method is a creational design pattern, it provide a class has only one instance, and that instance provides a global point of access to it.

+Structure
+--
+- if we have two object we want to compose one inside other we use structural Structural design patterns are a subset of design patterns in software development that focus on the composition of classes or objects to form larger, more complex structures.
+They help in organizing and managing relationships between objects to achieve greater flexibility, reusability, and maintainability in a software system.

+2.1 Adapter Method
+Adapter Method is a structural design pattern, it allows you to make two incompatible interfaces work together by creating a bridge between them.

+2.2 Bridge Method
+Bridge Method is a structural design pattern,it provide to design separate an object’s abstraction from its implementation so that the two can vary independently.

+2.3 Composite Method
+Composite Method is structural design pattern, it’s used to compose objects into tree structures to represent part-whole hierarchies.
+This pattern treats both individual objects and compositions of objects it allow clients to work with complex structures of objects as if they were individual objects.

+2.4 Decorator Method
+Decorator Method is structural design pattern, it allows to add behavior to individual objects, either statically or dynamically, without affecting the behavior of other objects from the same class.

+2.5 Facade Method
+Facade Method is a structural design pattern, it provides a simplified, higher-level interface to a set of interfaces in a subsystem, making it easier for clients to interact with that subsystem.

+2.6 Proxy Method
+Proxy Method is a structural design pattern, it provide to create a substitute for an object, which can act as an intermediary or control access to the real object.

+2.7 Flyweight Method
+Flyweight Method is a structural design pattern, it is used when we need to create a lot of objects of a class.
+Since every object consumes memory space that can be crucial for low memory devices, flyweight design pattern can be applied to reduce the load on memory by sharing objects.

+Behavioural
+--
+- when we dont want to compose object but want to have some communication between them
+Behavioral design patterns are a subset of design patterns in software development that deal with the communication and interaction between objects and classes.
+They focus on how objects and classes collaborate and communicate to accomplish tasks and responsibilities.

+3.1 Command Method
+Command Method is a Behavioral Design Pattern, it promotes loose coupling between the sender (client) and the receiver (the object that performs the operation) and provides a way to support undoable operations.

+3.2 Iterator Method
+Iterator Method is a Behavioral Design Pattern, it provides a way to access elements of an aggregate object (a collection) sequentially without exposing the underlying representation of that collection.

+3.3 Mediator Method
+Mediator Method is a Behavioral Design Pattern, it promotes loose coupling between objects by centralizing their communication through a mediator object.
+Instead of objects directly communicating with each other, they communicate through the mediator, which encapsulates the interaction and coordination logic.

+3.4 Memento Method
+Momento Method is a Behavioral Design Pattern, it provide to save and restore the previous state of an object without revealing the details of its implementation.

+3.5 Observer method
+Observer Method is a Behavioral Design Pattern, it defines a one-to-many dependency between objects, so that when one object (the subject) changes state, all its dependents (observers) are notified and updated automatically.

+3.6 State Method
+State Method is a Behavioral Design Pattern, it allows an object to alter its behavior when its internal state changes.

+3.7 Strategy Method
+Strategy Method is a Behavioral Design Pattern, it defines a family of algorithms, encapsulates each one, and makes them interchangeable and it allows a client to choose an appropriate algorithm from a family of algorithms at runtime.

+3.8 Template Method
+Template Method is a Behavioral Design Pattern, it defines the skeleton of an algorithm in a method but lets subclasses alter some steps of that algorithm without changing its structure.

+3.9 Visitor Method
+Visitor Method is a Behavioral Design Pattern, it is used when you have a set of structured, hierarchical objects and you want to perform various operations on these objects without modifying their classes.

+3.10 Interpreter Design Pattern
+Interpreter pattern is used to defines a grammatical representation for a language and provides an interpreter to deal with this grammar.

 ## SQL
 --